ARM-software/libGPULayers/docs/running_linux.md

 ```

 The `VK_LOADER_DEBUG=all` option enables verbose logging in the loader itself,
-and is a useful tool that can help you work out why your layer is not being
+and is a useful tool that might help you work out why your layer is not being
 loaded when you expect.
 Once your layer is being loaded correctly, this option
-can be removed.
+should be removed.

 ## Uninstall